Eve Air Mobility

-Eve Air Mobility is a Brazilian subsidiary of Embraer which produces electric vertical take-off and landing (eVTOL) aircraft and urban air mobility infrastructure.
+Eve Air Mobility develops electric vertical take-off and landing (eVTOL) aircraft and urban air mobility infrastructure.
+EVE is a brand that was idealized by the innovation division of Embraer called EmbraerX.

+Vision

+Eve's objective is to accelerate the creation Urban Air Mobility (UAM) solutions.
+The first project is the eVTOL EVE.

+History

+The concept was presented to the public on 8 May 2018, before the creation of the company.

 The company was founded on 15 October 2020.
-EVE is a brand that was idealized by the innovation division of Embraer called EmbraerX.

-Embraer objective with this new company is to accelerate the creation of solutions to make the Urban Air Mobility (UAM) market a reality.
-The main project of the company is the eVTOL EVE, that concept was presented to the public on 8 May 2018, before the creation of the company.

-The first simulator flight of EVE was conducted by Embraer in the city of Rio de Janeiro in September 2021, with the purpose to test the future route for eVTOLs.
-In the first months of 2022, the company will be listed on NYSE priced at US$2.9 billion under the code EVEX in partnership with the American fund Zanite Acquisition Corp.
+The first simulator flight was conducted in Rio de Janeiro in September 2021.
+In the first months of 2022, the company was listed on NYSE priced at US$2.9 billion under the code EVEX in partnership with the American fund Zanite Acquisition Corp.